Syed-Osama-Hassan/Data-Mining/README.md

 # Data-Mining
-All the Algorithms are written using Python.
+All the Algorithms are written using Python without using libraries.